uc-cdis/BMH-admin-portal/bmh_admin_portal_backend/README.md

 * **Request:** Body should be a json encoded key value attributes.
 Currently, there are no required parameters.
 This represents creating a new Gen3 Workspace Request.

-* **Response:** Will return json encoded key-value attributes same as input, with the following attributes added:
-  1. Workspace Request ID: unique ID for the "created" workspace and default request attributes.
+* **Response:** Will return status code 200 and body: {"message":"success"} on success, 401 if invalid token was provided, or 50X if an internal error occurred.

 ### GET api/workspaces
 * **Authorziation**: Required, valid JWT Token